Yulong River

 Yulong Bridge

-Built in Ming Dynasty, Yulong Bridge is 60 meters long, 5 meters wide, and 9 meters high.
+Built in the Ming Dynasty, the Yulong Bridge is 60 meters long, 5 meters wide, and 9 meters high.
 It’s an arched bridge with only stones, remaining in perfect condition over hundreds of years.
 Locals come here to fetch water or washcloth, kids come to play water by the river.
-The bridge witnessed lives and improvement from one generation to another and now becomes an important cultural relic of Yangshuo Town.
+The bridge witnessed lives and improvement from one generation to another and now become an important cultural relic of Yangshuo Town.

 Xiangui Bridge

-Listed as cultural relics protection unit, Xiangui Bridge is the oldest stone-arch bridge in Guangxi.
+Listed as a cultural relics protection unit, Xiangui Bridge is the oldest stone-arch bridge in Guangxi.
 It's 25 meters long, 4 meters wide and 2 meters high.
 The construction is very rare and unique, using paralleling brick.
 That’s why it still remains in good condition after years of wind, rain erosion, and flood impact.
 The stone inscription on it is precious information for researching local culture.

 Fuli Bridge

 Located about 14 km away from Yangshuo Town, Fuli Bridge is the resource of the Yulong River.
 It’s 30 meters long, 5 meters wide and 10 meters high.
-Looking from the bridge, you can get a panoramic view, including the waving rice paddies, green hills, clear water around the village, gurgling streams.
+Looking from the bridge, you can get a panoramic view, including the waving rice paddies, green hills, clear water around the village, and gurgling streams.

-Suggested Ways of Visiting
+Recommended Ways of Visiting

 Route 1: Yangshuo > Jima village > Chaoyang village > Xiatang village > Jiuxian Village > Yulong bridge > Yangshuo